NBatalha96/GitUser/README.md

 Not done:
 * List with followers (Could have done if I had a little more time)
-* Avatar might not appear (Simply because after found the user, it jumps to Details Activity before it has the time to download the Avatar)
+* Avatar might not appear (Simply because after found the user, it jumps to Details Activity before it has the time to download the Avatar.
+Change the orientation and the Avatar will appear)

 Apologies
 -